Sexual assault and harrassment are always unacceptable. If you've experienced this, there are a range of services that can support you.

 If you've experienced sexual assault, there are a range of services that can support your physical, emotional, practical and/or legal needs.

-Every person’s experience of sexual assault is different, and the kind of support you want or need are individual and can change over time.
-Some people may find it helpful to get help from their family and friends, while others may also want support outside of their personal networks.
+Every person’s experience of sexual assault is different, and the kind of support you want or need is individual and can change over time.
+Some people can find it helpful to get help from their family and friends, while others may also want support outside of their personal networks.
 It is important to know that there are many options, and it's your choice to decide what will work best for you.

 Within the University, current and former students can receive support from the Safer Community Program.
 If you, or someone you know, has been sexually assaulted, you can use the Safer Community Program to report incidents and access support, advice, information and other specialist services.